MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/includes/cli-install-linux-script.md

 ## Troubleshooting

 Here are some common problems seen during a manual installation.
 If you experience a problem not covered here, [file an issue on GitHub](https://github.com/Azure/azure-cli/issues).

+### Python version 2.7

+The Azure CLI has dropped support for Python 2.7 since version [2.1.0](release-notes-azure-cli.md#february-18-2020).
+Newer versions may not run correctly using Python 2.7.

 ### curl "Object Moved" error